Gamification: A Prominent Key for Success in Various Aspects of Life

 - If an agent sells 3 villas in a month, he gets 2 extra privilege leaves and one paid family vacation on specific days.

-- Listed properties are verified and hence avoids fraudulent cases.
+- Listed properties are verified and hence avoid fraudulent cases.

-- Facility for Virtual tours of specific sites is available.
+- Facilities for Virtual tours of specific sites are available.

-- USA and India’s sites are listed.
-Hence international scope for real estate is available.
+- USA and India sites are listed.
+Hence the international scope for real estate is available.

-- For huge villas in USA ‘Joyrides’ are arranged to show around the house.
+- For huge villas in the USA, “Joyrides” are arranged to be shown around the house.